Hgoatly/Discover-Skane/readme.md

 - Site Background: The colour #f5f5f5 (off-white) was chosen as the background colour for the whole site.
 This is because it fits well with the general colour theme of the site, but also provides a subtle, yet distinct, contrast with the card elements, which have a background colour of #fff (white).

+- Infowindows: The colour #dc3545 (red) was chosen for the name of the location inside each infowindow.
+The colour for the 'Attribution' link is #d8b54d (yellow).
+This was in order to match the colours of the Skåne flag.
 ### Typography:
 - 'Oswald' was chosen as the font for all of the Section Titles, with a fallback of 'cursive' - in case the 'Oswald' font fails to load.
 It was chosen as it it both bold and stylish - whilst able to be easily read.